jedjoud10/jedjoud10.github.io/content/blog/depth_reproj.md

 ```

 # Conclusion and results
-Ok so in conclusion, this optimization worked pretty nicely (albeit a bit slower in some cases).
+This optimization worked pretty nicely for most cases.
 There's definitely a big big room for improvement because I feel like the positional repro loop could be simplified using some sort of heuristic.
 Something like a HiZ depth pyramid could help us skip early steps.
+And for the rotational repo variant, it's really fast, but really really buggy whenever you move.
+You can make it swap between rotational / positional reprojection based on camera movement, but it would be a bit erratic for the framerate to increase whenever you are not moving out of nowhere.

 {% note(header="Idea") %}
 If we treat each pixel on the screen as a mini frustum (with specific near/far bounds based on the last depth texture), we could do something like a line-frustum check to check the closest depth distance to scene that we can safely march by.